dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 While processing the request from the relying party, the signer can cancel it at any time by sending an [error](#errors) in response.
 In addition to the pre-defined JSON-RPC 2.0 errors, the following values are applicable:
 - `10001 Unknown error`
 - `20101 Version not supported`
-- `20201 Network not supported`
 - `30101 Permission not granted`
 - `30201 Action aborted`
-- `40001 Network error`
 #### Use-Case

 1. The relying party sends a `icrc25_canister_call` request to the signer.
 2. Upon receiving the request, the signer validates whether it can process the message.
     - If the request version is not supported by the signer, the signer sends a response with an error back to the relying party.
-    - If the network is not supported by the signer, the signer sends a response with an error back to the relying party.
     - If the relying party has not been granted the permission to request the action, the signer sends a response with an error back to the relying party.
 3. Next, the signer processes the message following the [ICRC-21](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/consent-msg.md) specification.
 If the target canister does not support ICRC-21, the signer should display a warning, try to decode the arguments by itself and display raw canister call details.
 If the arguments cannot be decoded, a proper warning must be displayed.
     - If the user approves the request: